 Does Medicaid insurance cover root canal procedures?

 Medicaid insurance does not cover root canal procedures for an adult patient.
+And only covers anterior teeth for children.

 Are you in my dental network?